Troyan

 The 2021 Census indicates that the population of Troyan was 18,449 inhabitants.
 The ethnic distribution of the inhabitants (as of 2009) is ethnic Bulgarians (87.29%), with minorities being Roma (1.23%) and Turks (1.03%).

 Donka Mihaylova of Bulgarian Socialist Party has been the town's mayor since 2011.

 History

 Troyan was named a town in 1868, when it developed as a craft center for the region.
-After the liberation it grows slowly.
+After the liberation it grew slowly.
 A spark in the town growth was the creation of a small water electrical plant and textile factories.
 In 1948, the town was connected to the railway Lovech – Levski – Svishtov.
-Later in time factories producing electrical motors, electrotechnical products, building machines, wool and furniture developed in the town.
+In time, factories producing electrical motors, electrotechnical products, building machines, wool and furniture developed in the town.

 Geography

 The town is about 162 km away from the country capital Sofia.
 The river of Beli Osam passes through the heart of the town.

 Nature

 The Troyan region is home to three National Reserves: Kozia Stena, Steneto and Severen Jendem, part of the larger Central Balkan National Park.
 The reserves are rich in interesting rock formations, waterfalls and wild life.
 Most of the interesting spots are tourist-accessible.